 - Incorrect loyalty member data and hence loss of business due to non-repeating customers etc…

-Clearly it is very important for POS applications to be reliable, scalable, easily maintainable, highly secured, and easily customizable by the customer and hence it demands a lot of focus on effectively testing the solution before it gets deployed.
+Clearly, it is very important for POS applications to be reliable, scalable, easily maintainable, highly secured, and easily customizable by the customer and hence it demands a lot of focus on effectively testing the solution before it gets deployed.

-How to test POS?
+How to test POS for Retail?

-- Cashier activity: This includes customer transactions such as the entry of items, tender, Store Value Cards, discounts and layaway.
-It also includes non-customer transactions such as cash drawer loans, petty cash, totals and closings.
+- Cashier activity: This includes customer transactions such as the entry of items, tender, Store Value Cards, discounts, and layaway.
+It also includes non-customer transactions such as cash drawer loans, petty cash, totals, and closings.

-- Store Server and Back Office Integration: Verification of POS interaction with store servers and back office systems.
+- Store Server and Back Office Integration: Verification of POS interaction with store servers and back-office systems.
 Register transactions can be verified against the Electronic Journal for accuracy.

-- Sales: Regular sale, Sale with credit/debit/gift card, return, exchange, loyalty member purchase, items, quantities and prices
+- Sales: Regular sale, Sale with credit/debit/gift card, return, exchange, loyalty member purchase, items, quantities, and prices

-- Manage return and exchange: Return and exchange of an item with different tenders (cash, credit etc), with and without receipt
+- Manage return and exchange: Return and exchange of an item with different tenders (cash, credit, etc), with and without receipt

 - Ability to Read a Card: There are various types of cards in the industry today.
 (Magnetic Stripe, CAV, etc)

-- Performance: Speed or the time taken to send a request (read) and receive response and applying the transaction based rules (ex Rebates/Discounts/Tax etc)
+- Performance: Speed or the time taken to send a request (read) and receive a response and applying the transaction based rules (ex Rebates/Discounts/Tax etc)

 - Negative Scenarios: Various transaction declined scenarios (Invalid Card/PIN/Expired Card etc.)